TreeHacks/hackpack-web-firebase/README.md

-# Web App with Firebase Tutorial 2023
+# ReactJS Web App with Firebase Tutorial 2023
 Created by Ameya Jadhav

 Updated by Ameya Jadhav